Canada is 150 years old in 2017.

 - Is it possible to have a train show as in 1967 and a stadium show as well?

-- Each train consisted of about 30 cars including 6 TOFC cars (trailer on flat car)
+- Each train consisted of about 30 cars including 6 TOFC cars (trailer on flat car) at the time, the longest passenger train ever.

 - The trailers (piggy backs) were used to transport all the equipment from the rail site to the arena location.